Aliases for MSX1 Gene

 Previous GeneCards Identifiers for MSX1 Gene

 This gene encodes a member of the muscle segment homeobox gene family.
 The encoded protein functions as a transcriptional repressor during embryogenesis through interactions with components of the core transcription complex and other homeoproteins.
 It may also have roles in limb-pattern formation, craniofacial development, particularly odontogenesis, and tumor growth inhibition.
 Mutations in this gene, which was once known as homeobox 7, have been associated with nonsyndromic cleft lip with or without cleft palate 5, Witkop syndrome, Wolf-Hirschom syndrome, and autosomoal dominant hypodontia. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MSX1 Gene

 MSX1 (Msh Homeobox 1) is a Protein Coding gene.
-Diseases associated with MSX1 include ectodermal dysplasia 3, witkop type and orofacial cleft 5.
-Among its related pathways are Neural Crest Differentiation and Wnt / Hedgehog / Notch.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and p53 binding.
-An important paralog of this gene is DLX5.
+Diseases associated with MSX1 include Witkop Syndrome and Orofacial Cleft 5.
+Among its related pathways are Neuroscience and Neural Crest Differentiation.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and p53 binding.
+An important paralog of this gene is MSX2.

 Acts as a transcriptional repressor.
 May play a role in limb-pattern formation.
 Acts in cranofacial development and specifically in odontogenesis.
 Expression in the developing nail bed mesenchyme is important for nail plate thickness and integrity.